-- General watershed project and program expenses will be allocated to each member community based on 50% of their net tax capacity for all properties within the watershed and 50% on their total area within the watershed; - Watershed wide implementation activity expenses will be allocated to each member community based 50% on the net tax capacity of all property within the watershed and 50% on the total area within the watershed; and - Subwatershed specific implementation activity expenses will be allocated to each member community based 100% on the subwatershed area within the watershed. - An appropriate fee will be charged to the applicant for costs incurred as part of a permitting program established by the LSCWMO.
+- General watershed project and program expenses will be allocated to each member community based on 50% of their net tax capacity for all properties within the watershed and 50% on their total area within the watershed; - Watershed wide implementation activity expenses will be allocated to each member community based 50% on the net tax capacity of all property within the watershed and 50% on the total area within the watershed; and - Subwatershed specific implementation activity expenses will be allocated to each member community based 100% on the subwatershed area within the watershed. - An appropriate fee will be charged to the applicant for costs incurred as part of a development review program established by the LSCWMO.

 Table V-4 summarizes the cost distribution between each community for watershed wide and subwatershed specific activities.
-Denmark Township includes the cost distribution associated with the City of Hastings portion in the LSCWMO for the watershed wide land area method.